The Cutting Room Floor:Content to expand

 - YouTuber ScottJay01 has been doing "Definitive Editions" for the WWF/E SmackDown series, from WWF SmackDown! to WWE SmackDown vs. Raw 2008, adding cut wrestlers/features from the final games.

 - WWE SmackDown vs. Raw 2008 has some Chris Benoit leftovers (removed at WWE's insistence due to unfortunate circumstances), including his Crossface Crippler move disabled from Create-A-Moveset.
-Chris Jericho's Wall of Jericho move was also disabled for some reason.
+Chris Jericho's Wall of Jericho move was also disabled as he was out of the company in 2006-2007.

 - WWE 2K19 has leftovers for Big Cass, who was fired from the promotion during development.